 Pruning Near Distribution Lines

 Trees that are close to power lines must be cut back to ensure they don't cause power outages.
-PSE&G vegetation management works on a four-year maintenance cycle, during which time trees are either trimmed or removed in order to maintain an adequate distance from power lines and to allow for regrowth until the next cycle.
+PSE&G vegetation management works on a four-year maintenance cycle, during which time trees are pruned, or removed, in order to maintain an adequate distance from power lines and to allow for regrowth until the next cycle.

-To ensure the maximum health and beauty of New Jersey's trees, we have arborists and certified tree experts on staff overseeing all tree trimming work.
+To ensure the maximum health and beauty of New Jersey's trees, we have certified arborists and licensed tree experts on staff overseeing all tree trimming work.

 There are many factors that determine how we cut trees, including: